Finnish volunteers in the Waffen-SS: Composition

 1,408 Finns were recruited into the Waffen-SS.
 Although recruitment had initially focused on the Swedish-speaking population of Finland, only about 12% of volunteers were Swedish-speaking.
 On average, the recruits were 21 years old, and held a collective ideology of Finnish nationalism, revanchism, and a Finnish form of Lutheran revivalism.
 The recruits' motives included a desire for German training, which implied possible economic advancement immediately through the SS and in the future through the Finnish Army, and pro-German, anti-Russian sentiment.
 In a report for the National Archives of Finland, Finnish historian Lars Westerlund found that antisemitism was not among the primary motives for the Finnish volunteers.

 As the goal of the Finnish government with regard to the volunteer unit was to confirm Finland's alliance with Germany and create a group of Finnish soldiers with German training rather than confirm Finnish allegiance to Germany or to Nazism, the Finnish government supervised recruitment.
 Helsinki and Riekki, seeking to diminish the influence of Finnish far-right groups in the unit and Finnish politics, recruited in all areas of Finland and carried out background checks on all applicants.
 Communists and members of far-right groups were excluded, and Riekki broke up attempts by far-right Finnish groups such as the Organisation of National Socialists and Front Soldier League to interfere in recruitment.
 Nevertheless, about two thirds of recruits came from those groups; according to Finnish historian André Swanström, at least 45.1% of the recruits belonged to fascist groups.
+Riekki himself was a member of the Finnish-German Society that propagated Nazism, along with another figure central to the recruitment effort Pehr Norrmén.
 Reliable Finnish officers were also weeded into the volunteer unit to inform Finnish high command of activities within it.